willcfatschool/GAME-2338-its-my-class/README.md

 # GAME-2338-its-my-class
-this is for my fall semester class, I have no idea how to use GitHub right now. ok so this is how I edit something
+this is the test branch, is it different than the main branch???? hopefully